-Women who become pregnant should be advised of the possibility of harm to is secreted into human milk, and the potential for harm to the infant is unknown breast-feeding should be avoided during Herceptin therapy (see section 3.3.5
+It is not known whether trastuzumab is secreted in human milk.
+As human IgG is secreted into human milk, and the potential for harm to the infant is unknown, breast-feeding should be avoided during Herceptin therapy (see section 3.3.5 Other).